 7. Other Considerations

 By default InvestNow automatically reinvests any dividends/distributions into the fund the distribution came from.
-However, you may contact InvestNow to change this and have all your distributions paid as cash.
-With Sharesies, all dividends/distributions are paid into your wallet and must be reinvested manually.
+However, you can contact InvestNow to change this and have all your distributions paid as cash.
+With Sharesies, all dividends/distributions are paid into your wallet.
+These must be reinvested manually, therefore incurring the transaction fee in doing so.

 Account ownership and access